sbradley7777/emacs.d/README.md

 ## Usage

-After installation, simply restart Emacs or reload your configuration with `M-x eval-buffer` while viewing the `init.el` file.
+After installation, simply restart Emacs or reload your configuration with `M-x eval-buffer` while viewing the [`init.el`](init.el) file.

-Any changes you make to files in this repository will be immediately available in Emacs since they are symlinked.
+**Note**: If you used the development installation (symlinks), any changes you make to files in this repository will be immediately available in Emacs for testing and development purposes.

 ## Installation

-To use this Emacs configuration:
+There are two ways to install this Emacs configuration, depending on your use case:

+### Option 1: Development Installation (Symlinks)

+**Use this method if you want to modify and develop the configuration itself.**

 ```bash
 # Clone this repository